ibericode/mailchimp-top-bar/readme.txt

 1. Alternatively, download the plugin and upload the contents of `mailchimp-top-bar.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
 1. Set [your MailChimp API key](https://admin.mailchimp.com/account/api) in **MailChimp for WP > MailChimp Settings**.
-1. Select a list to subscribe to in **MailChimp for WP > Top Bar**.
+1. Select a MailChimp list to subscribe to in **MailChimp for WP > Top Bar**.
-1. Customize the look of your top bar
+1. _(Optional)_ Customize the look & position of your opt-in bar.

 == Frequently Asked Questions ==

 = How to disable the bar on certain pages? =

 For now, you will have to use a filter to disable the bar on certain pages.
-The following example only loads the Top Bar on your blog posts.
+The following example only loads the Top Bar on your blog post pages.

 `
 add_filter( 'mctb_show_bar', function( $show ) {